robodin08/passport-cookie-session/README.md

 Creates Express middleware for encrypted cookie sessions.

 - options.name (string) – Cookie name (default: 'session').
-- options.keys (string[]) – Array of secret keys.
-The first key is used to encrypt new cookies; others can decrypt existing cookies (supports key rotation).
+- options.keys (string[]) – Array of secret keys used for encryption and decryption.
+  The first key is used to encrypt new cookies and also to decrypt them;
+  the remaining keys are only used to decrypt older cookies (supports key rotation).
 - options.cookie (object) – Cookie options (see https://github.com/jshttp/cookie#options):

   - path (default '/')